 March is Women’s History Month, and while we should always honor the accomplishments of authors who create powerful, feminist characters, it’s especially relevant this month.
-From Octavia Butler to Ursula K. Le Guin, the below authors are just a few of the great women writers who have helped shape the science fiction and fantasy field.
+From Octavia E. Butler to Ursula K. Le Guin, the below authors are just a few of the great women writers who have helped shape the science fiction and fantasy field.
 Want to share a female science fiction or fantasy writer we didn’t include?
 Leave your reading recommendations in the comments below!
 Then, visit our women in sci-fi and fantasy sale to download great books by these authors for just $1.99.

 Parable of the Sower